SimpleSolvers

 const DEFAULT_WOLFE_c₁

-A constant $\epsilon$ on which a finite difference approximation of the derivative of the objective is computed.
+A constant $\epsilon$ on which a finite difference approximation of the derivative of the problem is computed.
 This is then used in the following stopping criterion:

 \[\frac{f(\alpha) - f(\alpha_0)}{\epsilon} < \alpha\cdot{}f'(\alpha_0).\]